samanacloud/samanasms/README.md

 ```
 docker compose up
 ```
+The application will be exposed on using `http` protocol on port 5000.

 # Firewall
 It is important to restrict access to the API from the Internet.
 Because of this, it is very important to setup a firewall in front of the API to restrict access only from Nexmo IP addresses.
 The list of addresses can be found here: